Your Guide To Common Pests In Denver, CO

 Pavement ants, odorous house ants, field ants, carpenter ants, and harvester ants are five common varieties in the Denver area.
 Ants have six legs, elbowed antennae, and distinctively segmented body parts.
 They live in large eusocial colonies dominated by a clear caste system.
 Ants are opportunistic feeders and will create long 'trains' of worker ants that deliver food back to their colonies.

 Pests such as ants are typically classified as nuisance pests by professional etymologists, partially due to their small size and partially due to their inability to spread diseases.
 However, ants do have the ability to disrupt a home or business in other ways.
 Foul odors when crushed, food contamination, and potential fire hazards are only a few examples of the resulting damage they can bring about.

 A large portion of ant prevention stems from reduced household moisture.
 Items such as desiccant bags and dehumidifiers are perhaps some of the best investments for humidity-laden homes and businesses.
 Should leaking pipes or clogged drains create additional water sources, it would be best to get in touch with a repairman in your area.
-For additional protection, increase your household defenses with Advantage Pest Management's ant control program.
+Contact our technicians now for additional protection and increase your household defenses with Advantage Pest Management's ant control program.